How a SSD Attorney Can Help Your Case

 We will fight hard for you, whether with your initial application or working on your behalf throughout the appeals process.
 You do not need to go through this alone—Carmichael Law Group can help you receive the disability benefits you need and deserve.
 In the end, statistics have shown that the SSA is simply more likely to approve individuals represented by an attorney.

 Think about it like this—when you have a highly skilled disability attorney telling your story in a way that clearly shows how your disability has impacted your day-to-day life as well as your ability to work and make a living, this is just as important as meeting SSDI’s impairment listing.
-We will ensure your story is told in a way that gives you the best chance of success, while ensuring you meet SSDI’s five-step review process that includes:

 Why Do I Need a Disability Attorney for My SSD Case?